Skip to Main Content

 Is it cheaper to insure a leased or financed car?

-Whether you finance or lease your vehicle, the cost of car insurance will not change based solely on the financing status.
-However, you may pay more on your auto loan insurance to meet the lender’s requirements, such as purchasing full coverage, than you would if you owned the car outright and chose less coverage or liability-only insurance.
-That being said, even if you own your car with no loan or lease, you may still want to purchase full coverage for the additional financial protection that it offers.
+Since most leasing companies have higher liability requirements than finance companies, the cost of car insurance for a leased vehicle can be higher than a vehicle with a loan, but usually not by much.
+You also may pay more on your auto loan insurance to meet the lender’s requirements, such as purchasing full coverage, than you would if you owned the car outright and chose less coverage or liability-only insurance.
+That being said, even if you own your car with no loan or lease, you may still want to purchase full coverage for its additional financial protection.

 Bankrate and Coverage Logo